Towards Quantum Graph Neural Networks: An Ego-Graph Learning Approach: Experiments

+An overview summary of the datasets used in our experiments is given in Table \ref{tab3}.
+The data includes MUTAG \cite{1991Structure}, four variants of PTC \cite{2001The} and PROTEINS \cite{R1990Protein}.
+For all of the datasets, the nodes have the categorical input features required for egoQGNN.

+\begin{itemize} \item[$\bullet$] MUTAG: The graphs contained in this dataset represent heteroaromatic nitro or mutagenic aromatic compounds.
+The nodes and edges represent atoms and chemical bonds, respectively.
+The nodes labels represent the chemical identity of the atoms.
+All of the graphs in this dataset belong to one of two classes which represent whether the graph has a mutagenic effect or not. \item[$\bullet$] PTC: The Predictive Toxicology Challenge (PTC) has four variants, representing molecule carcinogenicity on male mice (PTC\_MM), male rats (PTC\_MR), female mice (PTC\_FM), female rats (PTC\_FR), respectively.
+The graphs from each variant are labeled by their carcinogenicity on male and female mice and rats. \item[$\bullet$] PROTEINS: This dataset includes two classes of proteins.
+The first is enzymes, while the second is non-enzymes.
+Nodes represent the different amino acids belonging to the proteins.
+Edges represent whether the distance between pairs of amino acids is less than 0.6 nanometres. \end{itemize}

-To the best of our knowledge, there are no quantum machine learning methods for graph data that can be used for the purposes of direct comparison.
-So, we apply QSVM \cite{Havlicek2019} and QCNN \cite{Cong2018} to graph data.
-Due to the limitations imposed by the number of qubits, high-dimensional graph data cannot be handled by QSVM and QCNN directly.
-Fortunately, Yanardag et al. \cite{yanardag2015deep} proposed a dimension reduction method to encode high-dimensional graph to low-dimensional representation based on the number of graphlets.
-They define eight typical motifs that can capture the local information of the graph and calculate their information entropy which is an 8-dimensional vector.
-Therefore, we use this method to encode a high-dimensional graph into an 8-dimensional vector, and then use the 8-dimensional vector as the input of QSVM and QCNN.
-Additionally, we compare DQGNN with recent baselines for graph classification:
+To the best of our knowledge, GraphQNTK~\cite{GraphQNTK} is one of the few currently available (and also the most up-to-date) quantum algorithms that can be applied to realistically sized real-world graph datasets.
+In fact, for the typical quantum algorithms, QSVM \cite{Havlicek2019} and QCNN \cite{2018Modeling}, due to the limitations on the number of qubits, high-dimensional graph data cannot be handled directly.
+Fortunately, Yanardag et al. \cite{yanardag2015deep} proposed a method based on the number of graphlets to encode high-dimensional graphs using low-dimensional representations.
+We, therefore, use this method to encode a high-dimensional graph as an 8-dimensional vector and then use this vector as the input to both QSVM and QCNN.
+Additionally, we compare egoQGNN with several state-of-the-art baselines for graph classification: